 Over 700 registered guests, along with their families and friends, attended our November 5 Open House event.
-Information sessions, program demonstrations and tours were all part of the event.
-Prospective students also had the opportunity to speak with faculty and students.
-Thanks go to all faculty, staff and students, as well as the Recruitment Team, for their key role in making it all happen.
+Information sessions, program demonstrations and tours were all all faculty, staff and students, as well as the Recruitment Team, for their key role in making it all happen.